A Brief Introduction to Search Engine Optimization (SEO)

 Local Ranking Factors

-There are many factors that go into having a website that checks all the boxes on the local SEO checklist.
-It takes time, but if your website is doing all of the following, you are doing very well for yourself.
+Many factors go into having a website that checks all the boxes on the local SEO checklist.
+It takes time, but if your website does all the following, you are doing very well for yourself.

 - Proximity (How close is the searcher to your geographic location?)